Milwaukie Redevelopment Area 5-Year Action Plan

 • Thanks for all the hard work on this important project!
 Any chance the Central Milwaukie Bikeway Connection Project will get Council blessing before the 5-Year Action Plan is adopted?
 If so, I'd love to see some of the almost $750k remaining (before reaching the $10M mark) spent on some of those improvements.
 I'm probably getting my hopes up too much, but thought I'd ask. - Jacob

-Jacob Sherman asked about 2 years ago
+Jacob Sherman asked over 2 years ago

 Thanks Jacob!
 Unfortunately, we won't have action on the Central Milwaukie Bikeway before the action plan is adopted.
 I'm hopeful we'll end up with clarity on that alignment as part of our work on the TSP though.
 After we have the TSP in hand we'll need to take a fresh look at where to invest TIF dollars in Central Milwaukie and the Bikeway would be a great candidate.